dijahcodes/dijahcodes/README.md

   -  (yes, the domain is a .codes)
 ---

-- ✨ I'm a dev that's back in the US after spending most of the last two years in Germany.
 - ✨I mostly use React, but I'm still exploring technologies to see what I like.
 I'm really interested in exploring VR, AR, computational linguistics and security

   <br>